iamjackg/md2cf/README.md

 md2cf --host 'https://confluence.example.com/rest/api' --username foo --password bar --space TEST document.md
 ```

-You can specify multiple files and/or entire folders.
-If you specify a folder, it will be travelled recursively and all files ending in `.md` will be uploaded.
-The structure of the folder will be recreated using empty pages to represent subdirectories.

 Note that entering the password as a parameter on the command line is
 generally a bad idea.
 If you're running the script interactively, you
 can omit the `--password` parameter and the script will prompt for it.

-In addition, for the security conscious out there or those who plan on
+For the security conscious out there or those who plan on
 using this as part of a pipeline, you can also supply the hostname,
 username, and password as **environment variables**: `CONFLUENCE_HOST`,
 `CONFLUENCE_USERNAME`, and `CONFLUENCE_PASSWORD`.

+You can specify multiple files and/or entire folders.
+If you specify a folder, it will be traversed recursively and all files ending in `.md` will be uploaded.
+See [Uploading folders](#uploading-folders) for more information.

 ### Page title